mpv-player/mpv/DOCS/man/en/options.rst

 --name
     Set the window class name for X11-based video output methods.

+--native-keyrepeat
+    Use system settings for keyrepeat delay and rate, instead of ``--input-ar-delay`` and ``--input-ar-rate``.
+(Whether this applies
+    depends on the VO backend and how it handles keyboard input.
+Does not apply to terminal input.)

 --avi-ni
     (Internal AVI demuxer which is not used by default only) Force usage of non-interleaved AVI parser (fixes playback of some bad AVI